-A lot of us have dealt with pain: emotionally, physically, and psychologically.
-I hear this saying a lot: “You don’t know what I am going through.”
-This is true for some people, because everyone doesn’t experience or go through the same situations.’
-However, we do have a Heavenly father who sent his son Jesus to take all of our pain and he bore it on the cross.
-Imagining carrying everyone’s pain.
+Many of us have dealt with emotionally, physical, and psychological pain.
+I often hear this saying: “You don’t know what I am going through.”
+This is true for some people because everyone doesn’t experience or go through the same situations.’
+However, we have a Heavenly Father who sent his son Jesus to take all our pain and bore it on the cross—imagining carrying everyone’s pain.
 Jesus truly knows pain.

 Some of us had people we were close to reject and ignore us after all that we had done for them.
 We can go to Jesus because he knows and can help us through any situation.

 Some of us have been betrayed by someone close to us that we trust.
 Unfortunately, Jesus was also betrayed by some close to Him.

 Luke 18:2-8 2 Judas, who was betraying Him, knew the place because Jesus had often met there with His disciples.
 3 So Judas, having obtained the Roman cohort and some officers from the high priests and the Pharisees, came there with lanterns and torches and weapons.
 4 Then Jesus, knowing all that was about to happen to Him, went to them and asked, “Whom do you want?”
 5 They answered Him, “Jesus the Nazarene.”
 Jesus said, “I am He.”
 And Judas, who was betraying Him, was also standing with them.
 6 When Jesus said, “I am He,” they drew back and fell to the ground.
 7 Again He asked them, “Whom do you want?”
 And they said, “Jesus the Nazarene.”
 8 Jesus answered, “I told you that I am He; so, if you want Me, let these men go on their way.”

 Have you ever suffered pain and sickness?
 Jesus took a beating and bore our sickness on the cross.